'Big Brother' host Julie Chen on that awkward Rachel interview

 Never!
 She was literally speechless!
 She sat there in complete stunned silence for about a minute plus.
 As we took our live cameras back into the house, she and I just sat there in silence as the wheels were turning in her head trying to figure out what the heck happened!
 She was shaking like a leaf.
 It was like talking to someone who just had their mind erased.
 She had no idea what to think.

-What did you think of Brett’s big speech before voting where he threw Rachel under the bus and made up a fake all-women’s alliance called the Maneaters?
+What did you think of Brett’s big speech before voting where he threw Rachel under the bus by talking about an all-women’s alliance called the Maneaters?

 Brett is ruthless.
 Just no moral conscience but he makes for great drama in the game.